marcusyoung/otpr/README.md

 # otpr

-The otpr R package provides a simple R wrapper for the OpenTripPlanner (OTP) API.
+otpr is an R package that provides a simple wrapper for the OpenTripPlanner (OTP) API.

 ## Installation - OpenTripPlanner